MCamp859/hello-world/its-README.md

     * For single-device mode, only one machine is needed.
 (Both controller and edge node will be on same device.)

-    > NOTE : Multi-device mode is not supported in the current release.
+    > NOTE: Multi-device mode is not supported in the current release.

-2. Create a user account for Intel® Smart Edge Open:
+2. If you are behind a proxy network, be sure that proxy addresses are configured in the system:

     ```bash
-    sudo adduser "smartedge-open"
-    sudo passwd "smartedge-open"
-    echo "smartedge-open ALL=(ALL) NOPASSWD: ALL" | sudo tee /etc/sudoers.d/smartedge-open
+    export http_proxy=proxy-address:proxy-port
+    export https_proxy=proxy-address:proxy-port
     ```

-3. Open a new terminal as smartedge-open user:
+3. Under the user deploy Intel® Smart Edge Developer Experience Kit (DEK), for example `smartedge`, download the ITS RI package:

     ```bash
-    su - smartedge-open
+    mkdir <path-of-downloaded-directory>
     ```

-4. Generate an SSH key under smartedge-open user:
+4. Move the downloaded zip package to the `/home/smartedge` folder.

     ```bash
-    ssh-keygen
-    ssh-copy-id smartedge-open@target_server_IP
+    mv <path-of-downloaded-directory>/intelligent-traffic-searching.zip /home/smartedge
     ```

-5. Move the downloaded zip package to the `/home/smartedge-open` folder.
+5. Go to the `/home/smartedge` directory using the following command and unzip the RI:

     ```bash
-    sudo mv <path-of-downloaded-directory>/intelligent-traffic-searching.zip /home/smartedge-open
-    ```

-6. Go to the `/home/smartedge-open` directory using the following command and unzip the RI:

-    ```bash
-    cd /home/smartedge-open
+    cd /home/smartedge
     unzip intelligent-traffic-searching.zip
     ```

-7. Go to the `intelligent-traffic-searching/` directory:
+6. Go to the `intelligent-traffic-searching/` directory:

     ```bash
     cd intelligent-traffic-searching/
     ```

-8. Change permission of the executable edgesoftware file:
+7. Change permission of the executable edgesoftware file:

     ```bash
     chmod 755 edgesoftware
     ```

-9. Run the command below to install the Reference Implementation:
+8. Run the command below to install the Reference Implementation:

     ```bash
     ./edgesoftware install